hdelreal/Automation/README.txt

     - Time library: to make some delays in the tasks process

 Selenium with python is an easy language to use.
 We don't need to specify every step in code.
-But, might be an disadvantage becase it is no compiled
+But, might be a disadvantage because it is no compiled